Tolstoyj/Unity---Snake-and-Ladder-3D-Concept/README.md

 - Players start off the board (position 0) until they roll the starting number
 - All scripts use object-oriented design principles
 - The game supports both human and AI players simultaneously
+- Snakes and ladders are processed automatically after movement completes
+- Visual indicators (lines) show snake/ladder connections above the board
+- Snakes always go down, ladders always go up (validated automatically)
+- Multiple snakes/ladders can chain if destination also has one (with safety limit)

 ## 🤝 Contributing